geekshailender/javascript/README.md

    var inviteEmployee1 = invite.bind(employee1);
    var inviteEmployee2 = invite.bind(employee2);
-   inviteEmployee1("Hello", "How are you?"); // Hello John Rodson, How are you? inviteEmployee2("Hello", "How are you?"); // Hello Jimmy Baily, How are you?
+   inviteEmployee1("Hello", "How are you?"); // Hello Geek Shailender, How are you? inviteEmployee2("Hello", "How are you?"); // Hello Dhara Thakur, How are you?
    ```

    Call and Apply are pretty much interchangeable.
 Both execute the current function immediately.
 You need to decide whether it’s easier to send in an array or a comma separated list of arguments.
 You can remember by treating Call is for **comma** (separated list) and Apply is for **Array**.